TedMichalik/FS1/README.md

 ```
 smbclient -L localhost -U%
 ```
-Copy more config files to their proper location:
+Copy more config files to their proper location.
+This also puts the RFC2307 script in cron.hourly to add uidNumber and gidNumber to users, computers and groups added to AD.
 ```
 DC1/CopyFiles2
 ```